shwetajha-27/calculator/README.md

 # calculator
-This is my first Git repository to create a calculator
+This is my first Git repository to create a calculator.
+Author- Shweta Jha